Saltos del Monday: Weather

 The average annual temperature is 21 °C, the highest reaches 38 °C and the minimum 0 °C. The highest annual amount of the country in rainfall occurs in the region of Alto Paraná.

 Animals and Plants

 The Municipal Park Monday includes a natural reserve of nine hectares covered by a thick vegetation, rich with diverse species of flora and fauna and is one of the last remaining blocks of the Alto Paraná Atlantic forests west from the Paraná River.

 Hydrography

 The Monday River empties into the Paraná River, has a variable flow depending on the seasons of rain.

 Tourism

-In Presidente Franco District, nature gives the region a show over the waters, the imposing Monday Falls, form a remarkable natural spectacle that has a long history, it was one of the stations in the path of the pre-Hispanic Guarani.
+In Presidente Franco District, nature gives the region a show over the waters.
+The imposing Monday Falls form a natural spectacle that has a long history; it was one of the stations in the path of the pre-Hispanic Guarani.

 The waterfall is more than 40 meters high and consists of three main falls with other minors who rushed up near the mouth of the River Monday, one of the major tributaries of the right bank of the Parana River.